rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

  * Variance for SingleValueMetricCalculator / PercentileMetricCalculator
  * Optional relative time metric - better diagnostic if there's not empty attribute for it but the metric is not listed in config.
  * Check Code.BugIf assertions.
 Replace with messages where possible.
- * Metric columns: variance only on troubleshooting mode?
-Create a metric column provider?
-Add arg for MetricValuesProvider.GetColumnProvider?
  * Concurrency: lock should be performed on entire benchmark run.
  * Rerun if sources were adjusted from log?
  * Prev run log : cache + reread only if local & size/date/checksum(?) changed!!!
  * Display-only metrics (only as columns? .ctor arg to the metric? bad as will silently remove as duplicates (dups removed by AttributeType)
  * Expected time metric: to 95th percentile.
+ * Interface for last run analysis - discarded, no real use case for it.

 ### Messages:
  * 'No logged XML annotation for Test00Baseline found.
 Check if the method was renamed.' => add metric names to message
  * Validate all messages, check that origin (benchmark target) is logged, add hints (tyed arg) to them.
  * Add typed method to force same naming for source of the messages (Target, Type, xmlFile etc).
  * Check WriteVerboseHint for source annotations
- * Write hint with absolute values if relative limits failed?
-   (will require bool arg for metricValuesProvider, recheck columns and diagnosers, maybe they will have to honor this flag too)).
+ * ???
+Write hint with absolute values if relative limits failed? (discarded) (will require bool arg for metricValuesProvider, recheck columns and diagnosers, maybe they will have to honor this flag too)).
  * Message about updated annotations: improve readability
  * Message about ignored empty metrics: improve readability